ibm-cloud-docs/satellite/host-on-prem.md

 4. Assign your hosts to the [{{site.data.keyword.satelliteshort}} control plane](/docs/satellite?topic=satellite-setup-control-plane) or a [{{site.data.keyword.openshiftlong_notm}} cluster](/docs/openshift?topic=openshift-satellite-clusters).

 If your host is not attaching to your location, you can log in to the host to debug it.
-For more information, see [Logging in to a RHCOS host machine to debug](/docs/satellite?topic=satellite-ts-hosts-login-rhcos).
+For more information, see [Enabling SSH on Satellite hosts](/docs/satellite?topic=satellite-enabling-ssh-on-hosts).
 {: tip}

 After you attach a host to your location, {{site.data.keyword.satelliteshort}} disables the ability to log in to the host as root with SSH for security purposes.
 You might see error messages if you try to SSH as root into a host that is attached successfully to a location.
 To restore the ability to SSH into the machine, you can [remove the host](/docs/satellite?topic=satellite-host-remove) and reload the operating system.